 All financial assets (except for financial assets categorised as fair value through profit or loss, investment in subsidiaries and investment in associates) are assessed at each reporting date whether there is any objective evidence of impairment as a result of one or more events having an impact on the estimated future cash flows of the asset.
 Losses expected as a result of future events, no matter how likely, are not recognised.
 For an investment in an equity instrument, a significant or prolonged decline in the fair value below its cost is an objective evidence of impairment.
+If any such objective evidence exists, then impairment loss of the financial asset is estimated.

-An impairment loss in respect of loans and receivables is recognised in profit or loss and is measured as the difference between the asset's carrying amount and the present value of estimated future cash flows discounted at the assets's original effective interest rate.
+An impairment loss in respect of loans and receivables is recognised in profit or loss and is measured as the difference between the asset's carrying amount and the present value of estimated future cash flows discounted at the asset's original effective interest rate.
 The carrying amount of the asset is reduced through the use of an allowance account.